XuhuiSun95/homelab-k8s/README.md

 ## 🏗️ Architecture Overview

 This homelab deploys a production-ready Kubernetes cluster using:
-- **Infrastructure**: Kubespray for Kubernetes deployment with kube-vip, MetalLB, and cert-manager
+- **Infrastructure**: Talos Linux with Terraform for immutable Kubernetes deployment
 - **GitOps**: ArgoCD for declarative application management
 - **Service Mesh**: Istio for traffic management, security, and observability
 - **Ingress**: Custom domain (`local-v2.xuhuisun.com`) with Let's Encrypt certificates